r0b0/debian-installer/README.md

 ## Instructions

 1. Download one of the live image files from the table above
 2. Write the image file to a USB flash drive. **Do not use ventoy** or similar "clever" tools - they are not compatible with these images.
-If you need a GUI, use [etcher](https://github.com/balena-io/etcher/releases) or [win32DiskImager](https://sourceforge.net/projects/win32diskimager/files/Archive/) or just use dd - `dd if=opinionated-debian-installer*.img of=/dev/sdX bs=8MB status=progress conv=sync` where sdX is your USB flash drive
+If you need a GUI, use [etcher](https://github.com/balena-io/etcher/releases) or [win32DiskImager](https://sourceforge.net/projects/win32diskimager/files/Archive/) or just use dd - `dd if=opinionated-debian-installer*.img of=/dev/sdX bs=8MB status=progress oflag=sync` where sdX is your USB flash drive
 3. Boot from the USB flash drive
 4. Start the installer icon from the desktop/dash, fill in the form in the browser and press the big _Install_ button
 5. Reboot and enjoy